microsoft/autogen/README.md

 ## Package layering

 - `core` are the the foundational generic interfaces upon which all else is built.
 This module must not depend on any other module.
-- `agent_components` are the building blocks for creating single agents
+- `components` are the building blocks for creating single agents
-- `application_components` are implementations of core components that are used to compose an application
+- `application` are implementations of core components that are used to compose an application
 - `chat` is the concrete implementation of multi-agent interactions.
 Most users will deal with this module.